 331upload [lexer|parser|code] <filename>

 All components are due by 11.59:59 pm on the date specified.
 See the submission guidelines for further information.

 Late work will be subject to the late policy as described.

-Please note that the due date for the complete system is the latest time possible under Vassar College legislation.
+Please note that the due date for the complete compiler is the latest time possible under Vassar College legislation.

 This will likely be a 48-hour take-home exam scheduled towards the end of the semester, not in the final exam block.

 I support wholeheartedly and implement all the general policies of Vassar College, including but not limited to those relevant to students with disabilities, plagiarism, and respectful classroom etiquette.

 Academic accommodations are available for students registered with the Office for Accessibility and Educational Opportunity (AEO).
 Students in need of disability (ADA/504) accommodations should schedule an appointment with me early in the semester to discuss any accommodations for this course that have been approved by the Office for Accessibility and Educational Opportunity, as indicated in your AEO accommodation letter.